 It’s elementary that an unclean workplace could effect employee health and cause the occasional sick-day – but did you know that offices with poor hygiene cost the British economy £13.7 billion a year?

-That’s exactly the case according to a report conducted by the Centre for Economic and Business Research (CEBR) earlier this year, who conducted the research on behalf of a leading hygienist group.
+These office hygiene facts are true, according to a report conducted by the Centre for Economic and Business Research (CEBR) earlier this year, who conducted the research on behalf of a leading hygienist group.

 Interestingly, there’s a clear divide in the two ‘types’ of hygienic issues faced in the workplace, both with massive economic repercussions;